 GPU (Graphics Processing Unit)

 We can only assume that if you have heard of a GPU, you have also heard of a CPU.
-You might also have wondered why these two names are so similar.
+You might also have pondered why these two names are so analogous.

-In fact, they are very much similar in terms of what they can do.
-It could be said that they are two sides of the identical coin.
+In fact, they are quite similar in terms of what they can do.
+It could be said that they are two sides of the same coin.

 The GPU is very similar, other than its main purpose.
-The GPU is intended for graphics processors, so it is engineered and optimized to work more efficiently with video data.
+The GPU is intended for graphics processors, so it is designed and optimized to function more efficiently with video data.

 Just as the CPU uses RAM (random-access memory), the GPU comes with VRAM (video random-access memory).
-Likewise, the motherboard connects the RAM and CPU, while the graphics card links the GPU and VRAM.
+Similarly, the motherboard connects the RAM and CPU, while the graphics card links the GPU and VRAM.

 iGPU